qrvey/partner-portal/docs/admin/customizing-qrvey-composer.md

     - Server URL
     - Port number
     - Encryption type (STARTTLS, TLS, or SSL)
     - From email (Configured in AWS.
-Optional depending on the requirements of the email provider)
+Optional, depending on the requirements of the email provider.)
     - User name
     - Password
   Once completed, the Test Connection button activates.